 One shirt said you were cool and probably would slow dance to Milli Vanilli’s “Blame it on the Rain” at the next dance with Lindsey Newton.
 The other shirt said your family was thrifty and you weren’t cool.

 I cared a lot about these things when I was young and although I’ve matured some, I have to admit sometimes I still get lost in the jungle of logos.
 I’ve lost my obsession with polo shirts perhaps, but in its place is something new, a slightly eaten piece of fruit.

 You rascal of modern consumerism.
-About a year ago I bought my first macbook pro and I confess, I feel kind of like a seventh grader pulling it out at Starbucks.
+About a year ago I bought my first macbook pro and I confess, I feel kind of like a seventh grader pulling it out at coffee shops.
 “Look at me!” my glowing white logo screams at strangers.
 “I’m creative and hip and probably listen to bands you’ve never heard of!”

 And I admit that’s a silly thing for a 34-year old suburban dad to care about, but I fear there is something even sillier on the horizon.

 I’m talking about pastors who read their sermon notes from an iPad.